-AAP MLA Naresh Yadav shot at, one volunteer dead
+AAP MLA Naresh Yadav shot at, Delhi Police detain one person

 AAP Rajya Sabha MP Sanjay Singh said “the law and order situation in the city is terrifying” after the attack.

-Yadav won by around 9,000 votes against the Bharatiya Janata Party’s Kusum Khatri.
+Yadav won the election by around 9,000 votes against the Bharatiya Janata Party’s Kusum Khatri.